jroven/llm-inference-analysis/README.md

-# llm-inference-analysis
+# Evaluating Pragmatic Inference in Pre-Trained Language Models: A Dual-Task Approach
-Analysis of complex pragmatic inferences on pre-trained language models
+This study investigates the capabilities of pre-trained language models, particularly BERT, in handling complex pragmatic inferences, focusing on masked word prediction and relationship prediction.
+It explores how these models interpret and process different types of entailment, crucial for advanced natural language understanding.